djmattyg007/Handlebars/README.md

      - PHP has functions that support most of the listed Utils in handlebars.js
 	 - We didn't want to create something that already exists in other contexts
 	 - This de-feature will be considered upon requests ( create an issue :) )
- - Dynamic Partials
-     - At the bottom of our pipe
-	 - because of it's difficulty to recreate
-	 - and practicality
-	 - This de-feature will be considered upon requests ( create an issue :( )
- - Inline Partials
-     - TODO
- - Decorators
- 	 - TODO
- - Frames
- 	 - TODO

 ====